GavinBlesh/stremio-shuffle-addon/README.md

 now copy and paste the url it outputs into the addons page search bar on Stremio.
 This however, only works on the devide hosting it.
 You will need to install ngrok and run that in another terminal window to use on other devices.

 ### Running with ngrok
+install ngrok and in another terminal, run
+`ngrok http 7000`
 Once ngrok is running in another terminal window, copy the link into the addons search bar and then at the end of the url put '/manifest.json'